bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 ## Directory structure and files

-Because I'm going to run a Nginx and Certbot container separately, I have to take care of the directory structure.
+Because I'm going to run an Nginx and Certbot container separately, I have to take care of the directory structure.
 I also want the Nginx logs to persist, outside of the container, so I can run log-parsing services like fail2ban.

 ```
 $ home - nginx